 Vivian is a kimono rental shop in Kawagoe, where the staff are always delighted to help you get geared up in Japan's traditional robes.
 Vivian's appeal?
-A low price of just ¥2,000!
+A low starting price of just ¥2,200!
 You don't need to bring anything, and hair styling will also be done for you.
 Plus the shop has a huge selection of kimono types—so many that some visitors even take 30 minutes just to choose.

 Vivian's kimono dresser will assist you in selecting a kimono, the sash (obi) and accessories, and even prepare your hair to create your desired look.
 For anyone who's anxious about trying on a kimono, you can find a video about the whole experience here.

 Kawagoe offers traditional storehouses and merchant houses lined up side-by-side, the Toki-no-Kane (Bell Tower) ringing out to tell the time.
 Take a stroll through the town in a kimono and you'll feel as if you've traveled back in time to ancient Edo!

 3. Kashiya Yokocho